 As temperatures drop in the winter, weather-related health problems start to rise.
 Especially for patients with bone and joint-related issues.
 Pain, swelling, stiffness, fatigue, and other common symptoms are harder to control during the winter.
-Physiotherapy can help patients suffering from arthritis, spondylosis, asthma etc in managing pain in winters and living through winter pain-free.
+Physiotherapy can help patients suffering from arthritis, spondylosis, asthma, etc in managing pain in winter and living through winter pain-free.

-Common conditions that get worsened in winters & How Physiotherapy helps:
+Common conditions that get worsened in winter & How Physiotherapy helps:

 1) Joint pains and stiffened muscles are the most common health problem plaguing the lives of older people in low temperatures.
 There is a 50 percent spike in the number of senior citizens seeking treatment for bone and joint problems during winter.

-2) Rheumatoid arthritis is another chronic ailment that concerns people during winters.
+2) Rheumatoid arthritis is another chronic ailment that concerns people during winter.
 Its symptoms including pain, swelling, stiffness, fatigue, and other common rheumatoid arthritis symptoms are harder to control during the winter

 3) Cervical Spondylosis, a condition affecting bones, discs, and joints of the neck of people have a tough time as temperatures dip in winter.